Eddio0141/UniTAS/features/movie.md

         #### key(W)
         ---
         #### mouse(50, 50) | key(W)

+      - You can separate actions with `;` as well
+      - Variable assignment, method calls is separatable
     - You need to use `;` in order to "advance" to the next frame
         #### mouse(50, 50); key(W)
     - You can do multiple `;` chains to advance multiple frames